 Mark Walczyk is watching out for the proud people of the "Front Yard of America" AKA, the 116th Assembly District.

 Mark earned the rank of Eagle Scout out of high school and after graduating from the University of Albany, began his career in public service with a focus on statewide policy to improving life for residents in Upstate New York.
-Mark joined the staff of state Senator Patty Ritchie as her Legislative Director and later as District Director.
-He was elected to the Watertown City Council in 2015.
+Mark joined the staff of state Senator Patty Ritchie and was elected to to the Watertown City Council in 2015.

-Mark has proudly served in the armed forces for the last seven years as a commissioned officer in the United States Army Reserve’s 479th Engineer Battalion.
+Mark has proudly served in the armed forces for the last eight years as a commissioned engineer officer in the United States Army Reserve.
 He recently served as Company Commander of the 366th Engineer Company based in Canton.
+During COVID-19 Mark was mobilized to support the efforts of Active Duty personnel and worked for the Chief of the Army Corps of Engineers in Washington, DC.

 The 116th Assembly District, referred to as the “Front Yard of America,” includes the cities of Ogdensburg and Watertown, as well as the towns of Alexandria, Antwerp, Brownville, Canton, Cape Vincent, Clayton,